-Programs are converted into machine code and get loaded into RAM.
+Programs are converted into machine code and loaded into RAM.

-There’s a special CPU register taht stores the address of the next instruction to be executed.
+There’s a special CPU register that stores the address of the next instruction to be executed.

-Kernel is the first pregren that gets loaded when operating system starts.
-Kernel has full access to hardware, including CPU.
+The kernel is the first program that gets loaded when the operating system starts.
+The kernel has full access to hardware, including the CPU.

 Modern CPUs support rings: